 Australian Shepherd Rescue Shelters in North Carolina

 You and your new dog will need to adjust to each other: the dog will need to get used to a new environment, you will need to adapt to a new schedule, and other adjustments may be required.
-Some Australian Shepherd dogs may need an adjustment period; others may need a few months.
+Some Australian Shepherd dogs may need a short adjustment period, while others may need a few months.
 During the adjustment period, your new puppy may exhibit the following behaviors:

 - Shyness, timidity, or hiding